Top 5 Product Photography A/B Tests To Run

 Not just the quality of the product photos, but even the presentation impacts the buying decisions.
 A/B testing of the pictures is an effective way to understand what does and does not work for your online store.

 Here are 5 popular A/B tests for product photographs that you can consider to optimize conversions-

 Let’s Discuss Each Point in Detail

 1. Model vs. Ghost/Invisible Mannequin vs. Flat Lay

 If you are selling something like apparel or accessories online, you can present your products in many different ways.
 Some stores hire models, some use invisible mannequins, and others just lay the products flat for the pictures.
 Each of these methods has its pros and cons.

-Consider factors like your product category, online platform where you are selling your product, and product photography pricing while experimenting with these options.
+Consider factors like your product category, the online platform where you are selling your product, and pricing product photography while experimenting with these options.